• Skip to primary navigation

 And who doesn’t enjoy a good bowl of soup?
 It’s the ultimate comfort food.

-Whether it is a hearty escarole and bean soup or a protein-rich lentil soup, these easy soup recipes taste great and provide a comforting way to enrich our diets as the weather gets colder.
+Whether a hearty escarole and bean soup or a protein-rich lentil soup, these easy soup recipes taste great and provide a comforting way to enrich our diets as the weather gets colder.

-One of my favorite healthy soup recipes to prepare this time of year is this butternut squash soup recipe.
-It is an easy and flavorful combination of roasted butternut squash, ginger and pears.
+One of my favorite healthy soup recipes to prepare this time of year is this plant-based soup recipe.
+It is an easy and flavorful combination of roasted butternut squash, ginger, and pears.

-It’s a perfect recipe to make on cool evenings, especially when the weather begins to change and we start craving heartier meals.
+It’s a perfect recipe for cool evenings, especially when the weather changes and we start craving heartier meals.

 A bowl of butternut squash soup.